apalis-dev/apalis-sqlite/README.md

 # apalis-sqlite

-Background task processing for Rust using Apalis and SQLite.
+Background task processing for Rust using apalis and sqlite.

 ## Features

 - **Reliable job queue** using SQLite as the backend.
 - **Multiple storage types**: standard polling and event-driven (hooked) storage.
-- **Custom codecs** for serializing/deserializing job arguments as bytes and json.
+- **Custom codecs** for serializing/deserializing job arguments as bytes.
 - **Heartbeat and orphaned job re-enqueueing** for robust job processing.
 - **Integration with Apalis workers and middleware.**